launchpad-garage/launchpad-garage.github.io/content/modules/module1/index.md

 ---

 If you still feel like its not very clear how generating good business ideas works. <a style="color:#3498db" href="https://www.paulgraham.com/startupideas.html">Read this amazing essay by Paul Graham</a>.
-This will clear everything out.
-Long read but definitely worth it.
+This should hopefully clear everything out for you, it's a relatively long read but is definitely worth your time.

 Now, it's really important that you can explain what your idea is to someone who knows nothing about it.
-Thus, you need a simple one-liner that can be the face of your idea.
+Thus, you need a simple one-liner that can be the face of your project.
 It’s a great skill to be able to condense your idea into one single line.

 Read the article below to learn how to convert your ideas into a one-liner.
-There are many examples of established startups to help you understand what an ideal one-liner should look like.
+There are many examples of established start-ups to help you understand what an ideal one-liner should look like.

 <a style="color:#3498db" href="https://www.boringbusinessnerd.com/post/how-to-describe-your-business-in-1-sentence">How To Describe Your Business In One Line</a>